Cass67/SovolZero/Demon_Klipper_Essentials_Unified/README.md

 <br>

-## NOW WITH FULL BTT EDDY SUPPORT!!!
+## NOW WITH FULL EDDY NG SUPPORT!!!

 A lot of time, love, coffee & lack of sleep testing has been poured into these macros!
 They have all been written 100% by a human!
 Fully ai code Free!
 No ai has been used to create them!